 Credit: Princeton University Library

 Figure 5.
-Henry’s Campus Plan of 1836
+Henry’s Campus Plan of 1836.

 “Resolved, that this Board adopt the plan, submitted by Professor Henry for the location of buildings on the College ground …

 Resolved, that a house for Professor Henry be forthwith erected, that it be of stone, on the site shown by the plan of the grounds adopted by the board; and that a sum not exceeding four thousand dollars (with materials now in the house occupied by Professor Henry) be appropriated for that object.